Plugin and Extension Packaging: Distributing Agent Capabilities¶

 Package agents, skills, MCP servers, and hooks into installable bundles — plugins solve the distribution problem for agent capabilities beyond the single project.

-Useful agent configurations — research agents, writing skills, internal-API MCP servers, convention-enforcing hooks — otherwise live in one repo and require manual copying to every consumer.
+Useful agent configurations — research agents, writing skills, internal-API MCP servers, convention-enforcing hooks — otherwise live in one repo, and you have to copy them by hand to every consumer.
 Plugin packaging bundles them into a versioned, installable unit.

-Plugin packaging collapses the distribution surface to a single git reference.
-Alternatives trade off:
+Plugin packaging reduces distribution to a single git reference.
+The alternatives all trade something away:

-- Git submodules require consumers to initialize and update nested repos and don't bundle heterogeneous components behind one install verb.
+- Git submodules require consumers to initialize and update nested repos, and they do not bundle different component types behind one install command.

-- Package registries (npm, PyPI) demand accounts, publish workflows, and language-specific runtimes — overkill for config files and shell scripts.
+- Package registries (npm, PyPI) demand accounts, publish workflows, and language-specific runtimes — too much for config files and shell scripts.

-- Shared config repos with custom sync scripts reinvent version pinning, partial updates, and rollback worse than git tags — the same versioned-artifact problem portable agent definitions solve with git primitives.
+- Shared config repos with custom sync scripts reinvent version pinning, partial updates, and rollback, and they do it worse than git tags — the same versioned-artifact problem that portable agent definitions solve with git primitives.

 A git repo plus a manifest gives one source of truth per tag, atomic install from one reference, and tooling every developer already has.
 Updating is git pull; pinning is a tag; auditing is git log.